- American Physical Society Sites

-This year the American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student travel awards of up to $1,000 each to enable graduate student presentations at the 2016 APS DPP annual meeting in San Jose.
+This year the American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student travel awards to enable graduate student presentations at the 2017 APS DPP annual meeting in Milwaukee.

-If funds allow, a limited number of highly qualified undergraduate students will also be considered for these student travel grants.
+If funds allow, a few highly qualified undergraduate students will also be considered for these student travel grants.

 Student travel grant recipients must be currently enrolled in a Ph.D. program, or high school program, at a U.S. or international institution and conducting cutting-edge research in plasma physics.
-Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this scholarship to the 2016 Program Chair Earl Scime (firstname.lastname@example.org) with a copy to DPP Administrator Saralyn Stewart (email@example.com) by midnight EDT Friday, August 12, 2016.
+Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this scholarship to the 2017 Program Chair John Cary (firstname.lastname@example.org) with a copy to DPP Administrator Saralyn Stewart (email@example.com) by midnight EDT Friday, August 4, 2017.

 The letter should include a brief description of the student's research and how participation at this year’s APS DPP annual meeting would benefit the student.
 Include the student’s information: